Meet Neil Patel, MD, Neurologist, Brain Injury Specialist at Neura Health

 Why is it important to have an initial consultation before starting treatment?

 I think it's really important because there's so many different treatments out there.
-For unless we get to, to know you and know what you're doing.
-What you want what your goals are.
-We're not going to have a good idea of what we need to do.
+Unless we get to know you and know what you want, what your goals are, we're not gonna have a good idea of what we need to do.

 The more we get to know you, the better we know how we can help you in different aspects.